 7. Fort Leavenworth, Kansas

-It may be because a certain blogging BFF of mine will be in Kansas for another year 😉 The Criminal Justice major in me thinks it would be really interesting to see the U.S. Federal Penitentiary (albeit it from a distance.)
-It helps that Leavenworth is only 5 hours from our new home and is the closest active-duty Army base, because we’ll be there on occasion (for example, like when our military IDs expire next summer.)
+It may be because a certain blogging BFF of mine will be in Kansas for a year 😉 The Criminal Justice major in me thinks it would be really interesting to see the U.S. Federal Penitentiary (albeit it from a distance.)
+It helps that Leavenworth is only 5 hours from our new home and is the closest active-duty Army base, because we’ll be there on occasion.

 8. Mackinac Island, Michigan